chrisumbel/OcelotEurekaExample/README.md

 ```

-Finally, go to the Gateway's URL and you should see the backing services
+Finally, go to the gateway's URL at the root and you should see the backing
-response proxied out of the gateway:
+service's response proxied out of the gateway:

  ```
  [